istio/istio.io/content/blog/2019/performance-best-practices/index.md

 While many Istio features, such as [mutual TLS authentication](/docs/concepts/security/#mutual-tls-authentication), rely on an Envoy proxy next to an application pod, you can [selectively disable](/docs/setup/kubernetes/additional-setup/sidecar-injection/#disabling-or-updating-the-webhook) sidecar proxy injection for some of your mesh services.
 As you scale up Istio for production, you may want to incrementally add the sidecar proxy to your workloads.

-To that end, the test scripts provide [three different modes](https://github.com/istio/tools/tree/de2ab3e4650a2eab47002928a42fd5616f395dc2/perf/benchmark#run-performance-tests).
+To that end, the test scripts provide [three different modes](https://github.com/istio/tools/tree/81cc22348059bb17ad9c2f571018e78780a1bbf5/perf/benchmark#run-performance-tests).
 These modes analyze Istio's performance when a request goes through both the client and server proxies (`both`), just the server proxy (`serveronly`), and neither proxy (`baseline`).
 We also provide an option to disable [Mixer](/docs/concepts/observability/) (telemetry) during the performance tests, which will provide results in line with the performance we expect when the Mixer V2 work is completed.
 Also, Istio now supports [Envoy native telemetry](https://github.com/istio/istio/wiki/Envoy-native-telemetry), and its performance is comparable to Mixer with telemetry disabled.

 ## Istio 1.2 Performance

-The [performance and benchmarking](https://github.com/istio/tools/tree/de2ab3e4650a2eab47002928a42fd5616f395dc2/perf/benchmark#istio-performance-benchmarking) repository provides the resources and instructions needed to run these performance tests.
-We also provide instructions to run the [same performance tests for the Linkerd data plane](https://github.com/istio/tools/tree/master/perf/benchmark/linkerd).
+Let's see how to use this test environment to analyze the data plane performance of Istio 1.2.
+We also provide instructions to run the [same performance tests for the Linkerd data plane](https://github.com/istio/tools/tree/81cc22348059bb17ad9c2f571018e78780a1bbf5/perf/benchmark/linkerd).
 Currently, only latency benchmarking is supported for Linkerd.

-Let's see how to use this test environment to analyze the data plane performance of Istio 1.2.

-For measuring sidecar proxy latency, we look at the 99th, 90th, and 50th percentiles for an increasing number of concurrent connections, keeping request throughput (RPS) constant.
+For measuring Istio's sidecar proxy latency, we look at the 99th, 90th, and 50th percentiles for an increasing number of concurrent connections,keeping request throughput (RPS) constant.

 We found that with 16 concurrent connections and 1000 RPS, Istio adds **3ms** over the baseline (P50) when a request travels through both a client and server proxy.
 At 64 concurrent connections, Istio adds **12ms** over the baseline, but with Mixer disabled (`nomixer_both`), Istio only adds **7ms**.